ctbaran/resume/README.md

-A single-page, one-column resume and two-page, one-column resume for software developers.
+A two-page, one-column resume for software developers.

 ### Quick start